 - Truefire’s Learning Pathways is similarly well structured and offers excellent value for money

 - Jamplay has a lot of beginner courses, and can be distracted, which is dangerous for beginners as they can start jumping between teachers and end up not learning much

 - FenderPlay is good if you’re on a budget

 - Jamplay has a better range of courses for intermediate, especially blues, rock, and metal

 - Truefire is superb for Jazz and alternative genres

-- Artistworks is superb if you have a bit more disposable income and you like 1-to-1 feedback.
-Online lessons often suffer from a lack of community and a feeling of isolation.
-With Artistworks, you learn together with other guitar players and will often pick up tips and tricks from other students as well as the instructor.
+- Artistworks is also great if you have a bit more disposable income and you like 1-to-1 feedback.
+Online lessons often suffer from a lack of community and isolation.
+With Artistworks, you learn with other guitar players and will often pick up tips and tricks from other students and the instructor.

 The best idea is to take advantage of the free trials (they all have them except Artistworks), give them a road test, and stick with the one you like the most.
-Most give you full access to the entire catalog, so you can quickly get an idea of which is for you.
+Most give you full access to the entire catalog, so you can quickly understand which is for you.

 Just remember to cancel the others before the free trial finishes.